 What will it cost me if I don’t change?
 Physically, Mentally, Emotionally.

 It worked for me ( the second time around), but it worked.
-Plus it’s only $15, which I believe in some countries, eg. Australia is a pack of cigarettes.
+Plus, it’s only $15, which I believe in some countries, e.g., Australia is a cigarette pack.

 What’s in my butt?

-My rule of thumb has become; if I can’t even pronounce the ingredients that are in my food, or in this case in cigarettes.
+My rule of thumb has become; if I can’t even pronounce the ingredients in my food, or this case, cigarettes.
 Why should I bother putting them in my system?
 Try and pronounce these: